mariadb-corporation/MaxScale/Documentation/Protocols/Mongo.md

 ##### **mxsDiagnose**

 The `mxsDiagnose` command provides diagnostics for any other command; that is, how MaxScale will handle that command.
+The command must be run against the 'admin' database.

 #### Syntax